plabayo/rama/docs/book/src/http/rss.md

   namespace URI rather than by literal prefix, so a feed declaring `xmlns:pod="https://podcastindex.org/namespace/1.0"` is parsed identically to one using the conventional `xmlns:podcast`.
-- **Streaming-first, both directions.** Reading and writing both treat the feed as a header followed by an async stream of items.
-On the read side the channel/feed header is parsed up front and inspectable before any item is pulled, so a consumer can decide whether to keep going (or to apply a filter) without first buffering the whole document.
-On the write side a `Stream` of items is serialized incrementally, so a server can emit a feed of arbitrary size with bounded memory.
+- **Streaming-first, both directions, symmetric model.** Reading and writing both treat the feed as a header followed by an async stream of items, and both use the *same* header and item types — what the reader drains is what the writer expects to be given.
+On the read side the channel/feed header is parsed up front and inspectable before any item is pulled, so a consumer can decide whether to keep going (or apply a filter) without buffering the whole document.
+On the write side the symmetric path lets a server build the header first and pipe items in from any async source (database pagination, upstream proxy, scheduled job) so the response starts flowing before every item is materialised.
+Everything async; there's no sync serialization path.
   The in-memory whole-feed adapters are thin conveniences on top of the same streams.
 - **Partial results on failure.** If an item partway through a feed fails to parse, the error carries the header and every item that succeeded before it, so a client doesn't lose the rest of a long feed to one bad entry.
 A lossy